Workbench-Build/workbook/docs/index.md

 ### Implementation

+> For now we're starting with Ethereum.
+Can't boil the ocean.
+That being said, the token design process is rather general and can be applied to any blockchain project.

 Then once you know what you want, your resources (time/money) and technical ability will determine the tools that are the best fit:

 - If you want something that works out of the box a social token platform such as CollabLand, Roll, or StakeOnMe might be a good choice.
 While you'll be able create a token in minutes these platforms may charge fees, have proprietary components, and/or limited customization.
 As such you'll likely be tied to the platform so choose wisely.